Specialized Testing and Diagnostic Services for Women and Babies

 - Fetal echocardiogram — This procedure is used to monitor the baby’s heart rate.

-- Genetic counseling — For parents-to-be with a baby at risk of a birth defect or an inherited disease, Loyola offers counseling and genetic testing to provide information and support.
-Learn more about genetic counseling.
+- Genetic counseling — For parents-to-be with a baby at risk of a birth defect or an inherited disease, Loyola offers genetic counseling and testing to provide information and support.

 - Nonstress test (NST) — This test is non-invasive and is used to measure changes in your baby’s heart rate and overall well-being.
 This test may be recommended if your baby is not moving as frequently as usual, if you are overdue or if there is any reason to suspect that the baby is in distress.
 This test can signal that there may be placental or umbilical cord problems.